By Jack Norris, Executive Director

 Remember Your Own Journey

-Remembering our own journey to veganism makes us slower to judge and quicker to relate to and engage with nonvegans.
+Remembering our own journey to veganism makes us slower to judge and quicker to relate and engage with nonvegans.
 Nobody is perfect, and, if our goal is to reduce animal suffering, we must keep a sense of humility when dealing with others we want to encourage to change.

 The Angry Vegan Stereotype